Table of Contents

 You are now ready for the journey to regain healthy-looking skin.

-What Happens During Laser Pigmentation Removal Procedure?
+What Happens During a Laser Pigmentation Removal Procedure?

 1. Cleansing of targeted treatment area.